Menu UVK Help - Smart uninstaller Pub

 Sorting the uninstall list

-Selecting the uninstall entries and changing the view:
+Selecting the uninstall entries:

 To select one single uninstall entry, just click it.
 Hold Ctrl down while clicking other entries to add them to the selection.